Why is Sunburn Dangerous for Kids?

 Preventing sunburn in kids is easier than treating it.
 There are several simple precautions that parents can take to protect their children's skin from harmful UV radiation.
 People receive more than 50% of their lifetime UV exposure in childhood.
 So it is important to protect them from the sun and sunburns when they are kids and hopefully help reduce their later risk of skin cancer.
 People with fair skin and freckles can also be at a higher risk for developing sunburns with even limited sun exposure.
 So protection for kids in these groups is key.
-Certain medications, including most medications that are used to treat acne, can also increase your child's risk of severe sunburns.
+Certain medications, including most medications that are used to treat acne, can also increase your child's risk of severe sunburn.
 Every sunburn your child gets can put them at increased risk for skin cancer later in life.
+How to Handle Sunburn

 Following these sun safety tips can help prevent sunburns.